Kundalini Yoga - Optimizing Your Practice

 While practicing, unless you are instructed to do otherwise, you should fix your concentration at the third-eye point – midway between the brow, one half inch up, and one half inch below the surface of the skin.
 Keeping your eyes closed, you can locate this point in your mind by gently turning your eyes inwards and upwards.
 Kundalini Yoga teaches us to remain aware of your breath, your movements, your body posture, and a mantra of your choice, while making the third eye your center of awareness.

 It is recommended to practice at least 2 hours after eating, and in a clean, quiet place.
 Your feet should be bare.
 At home, practice should be approached with reverence, dedication, resolve and gratitude.
 Take the phone off the hook and really slow down for this precious time with yourself.
 Maximum benefit from Kundalini Yoga is achieved by practicing at the same time daily.

 If you are unable to perform a Kundalini Yoga exercise as given, even after doing your best, then it is helpful to visualize yourself doing it, which also brings benefits, and helps facilitate your eventual successful performance of the exercise.
 Concentration on a mantra or on the breath can make holding a pose easier.
 Flexibility can be attained slowly, for example by holding the ends of a towel looped over the feet during forward bends.
 Don’t force anything.
 Everyone was a beginner once and, with consistent practice, improvement and transformation will be much faster than imagined.

-You can practice it at home by signing up for Guru Rattana Online – our ground-breaking streaming video subscription service, and also supplement your studies using the wide range of Kundalini Yoga Books, Kundalini Yoga DVDs and Meditation Music readily available here at low prices with free US shipping.
+You can practice it at home by signing up for Guru Rattana Online – our ground-breaking streaming video subscription service, and also supplement your studies using the wide range of Kundalini Yoga Books and Kundalini Yoga DVDs readily available here at low prices with free US shipping for retail orders.